1 1/3 cups water

 1 tsp ground cumin

-1 cup shredded reduced-fat Monterey Jack cheese (4 oz)
+1 8-oz can tomato sauce1 cup shredded reduced-fat Monterey Jack cheese (4 oz)

 Dash bottled hot pepper sauce (optional)